Brain Donor

-Brain Donor are an English power trio, formed in July 1999 by Julian Cope and two Spiritualized members, Doggen Foster (lead guitar) and drummer Kevin 'Kevlar' Bales.
-Wearing full make-up in the kabuki style of early KISS, the band seek to combine Van Halen-esque heavy metal with garage rock in the style of Blue Cheer and the Japanese noise rock bands High Rise and Mainliner.
+Brain Donor were an English power trio, formed in July 1999 by Julian Cope and two Spiritualized members, Doggen Foster (lead guitar) and drummer Kevin 'Kevlar' Bales.
+Wearing full make-up in the kabuki style of early KISS, the band sought to combine Van Halen-esque heavy metal with garage rock in the style of Blue Cheer and the Japanese noise rock bands High Rise and Mainliner.

 The band's debut album Love Peace & Fuck was hammered by the press for its gratuitous soloing and guitar heavy production.
 But with the recent return of heavy metal values to underground music via re-appraissals of Blue Cheer and Sir Lord Baltimore, Love Peace & Fuck has since come to be regarded by the new American Underground as something of a classic,} and a US compilation album of the band was released in 2005, on San Francisco's Mister E. Records.
 The same year, a song entitled "Messages" from the second Brain Donor album, Too Freud To Rock 'n' Roll, Too Jung To Die, appeared in the American film, The Lost.

-Bales has since been replaced by new drummer, known as Mr. E.
+Bales was replaced by new drummer, known as Mr. E, for the band's last two albums.
+Brain Donor has been inactive since 2009's Wasted Fuzz Excessive.